lgallo95/web-sprint-challenge-advanced-web-applications/README.md

 2. What steps can you take in your web apps to keep your data secure?

- One uses protected routes, and the other sends an authentication header with our API calls (as we learned in the above objective).
+ One uses protected routes, and the other sends an authentication header with our API calls.

 3. Describe how web servers work.

 A web server stores the code for different websites to be shared across the world at all times.
 When we load the code for our websites, or web apps, on a server like this, we say that the server is "hosting" our website/app.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create Post
+Read Get
+Update Put
+Delete Delete